-Untenured faculty members in the department of a person under consideration may communicate directly and confidentially both in hard copy and electronically with the Dean with regard to reappointment recommendations by September 1.
+Untenured faculty members in the department of a person under consideration may communicate directly and confidentially in writing with the Dean with regard to reappointment recommendations by September 1.
 These letters are exclusively for consideration by the Advisory Council, and in the case of a grievance, the Hearing Board.